The Outsiders (American band): Post-breakup

 Geraci left the music industry in 1980 and spent about five years in sales in his family's home improvement business.
 In about 1985, he began appearing with several other mid-1960s bands as "oldies" acts and continued to appear in live concerts.
 Along the way, he released a handful of solo CDs.
 Despite the earlier lawsuit about the name, Sonny Geraci began touring in 2007 as "Sonny Geraci and the Outsiders".
 In April 2012 Geraci suffered a brain aneurysm (specifically, a cerebral arteriovenous malformation), requiring intensive care.

-The most recent album by the Outsiders, called 30 Years Live was released in 1996 and reissued in 2006; only two of the original members, King and Nims, were on board.
+The most recent album by the Outsiders, 30 Years Live, was released in 1996 and reissued in 2006; only two of the original members, King and Nims, were on board.
 The performances were taken from two live concerts in 1991 in Cleveland, Ohio, and Las Vegas, Nevada.

 King died aged 68, on April 23, 2011, in a Wickliffe, Ohio nursing home.
 He had suffered from multiple health problems and had been at the Wickliffe Country Place nursing home since he fell and injured himself in August.
 King's death was announced by Kevin King, one of his sons, and confirmed by the nursing home.

 Geraci died on February 5, 2017, at the age of 70.